danielnuriyev/danielnuriyev.github.io/README.md

 Schedule regular time to behave as if your goal is achieved.
 This reprograms the subconsciousness, makes it more receptive to events that bring you closer to your goal.

 Intention is when you turn towards your goal and start going in that direction even if the goal or achieving the goal makes no sense.
 This is fundamentally different from a dream or a desire.

+Intetion is like catching the wind in the sail in the direction of your goal.

 When you create an intention, think about the goal and not the steps to achieve it.
 But when you come across something that brings you closer to the goal, use it.